Site in French

 Pilot

-On June 6, 1940, his aircraft, the Glenn Martin 167F No. 25 was badly damaged by the Flak.
-Lieutenant SELVA is injured
+On 6 June 1940, his aircraft, the Glenn Martin 167F No 25, was seriously damaged by flak.
+Lieutenant SELVA was wounded.

 Staff-Sergeant